 10. Visit the Cliffs of Moher – Ireland’s premier tourist attraction

-Stretching along the Atlantic coast of Clare, the Cliffs of Moher are one of Ireland’s most visited attractions.
-These towering cliffs accompanied by the Atlantic waves make it a truly magical experience.
+Stretching along the Atlantic coast of County Clare, the Cliffs of Moher are one of Ireland’s most visited attractions.
+These towering cliffs, accompanied by the Atlantic waves, make it a truly magical experience.
 A visit to this location is known to be one of the best things to do in Europe.

 Address: Lislorkan North, Liscannor, Co.
 Clare, V95 KN9T